SD2E/test-harness/README.md

     1. All TH-Model Classes must subclass from the abstract base classes in `test_harness_models_abstract_classes.py`.
 A Model Class defines how to fit and predict.
     2. Once a TH-Model Class is created (e.g. SklearnClassification), TH-Model Instances can be created with specific models passed in.
 2. `test_harness_class.py` contains the `TestHarness` class, which allows the user to add and execute different types of runs (custom, leave-one-out).
-3. `run_classes.py` defines classes for different types of runs.
-These are used by the `TestHarness` class to carry out its operations.
+3. `run_classes.py` defines the `BaseRun` class that is used by the `TestHarness` class to carry out runs.
 4. Script files that run the Test Harness.
 This is where you implement the Test Harness and use its methods to run your models.

 As a user, you will mainly be concerned with the Test Harness `model classes/instances` (bullet 1 above), and the script files (bullet 4 above).

-## FAQ
+## Results and Leaderboards
-Q: Can we see other people's results and models?
-A: The TACC App for the Test Harness is currently down.
-We will be working to get it up soon and that will allow for this.
+By choosing an `output_location` when instantiating your `TestHarness` object, you can dictate where the results of your runs go.
+For example if you want the results of a certain set of runs to be isolated from other runs, you can set a previously unused path to be your `output_location`.

+For submitting to the SD2-wide leaderboard, set your `output_location` to the following path in sd2e-community depending on your challenge problem:

+1. Protein Design: `/sd2e-community/protein-design/test-harness-outputs`
+2. Perovskites: tbd